Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ### J-hook

-Used to rotate the follower clockwise 180 degrees into a starter position during a whip.
+Use it to rotate the follower clockwise 180 degrees into a [starter] position during a whip.

+### L-hook

+Use it from a [handshake] hold to rotate the follower counter-clockwise 180 degrees into a [closed] position during a whip.

 ### Piston

-Used to rotate the follower clockwise 180 degrees into a back-to-front position during a single-arm turn-in.
-In a regular handhold, it consists of pulling the follower's arm on 1 and pushing it on 2.
+Use it from an [open] hold to to rotate the follower clockwise 180 degrees into a [back-to-front] position during a [single-arm turn-in].
+It consists of pulling the follower's arm on 1 and pushing it on 2.

 ### Left

-Used for the left pass inside turn, right pass inside spin, handshake reverse whip, and free spin.
+Use it from a left-pass inside turn, right-pass inside spin, handshake reverse whip, or free spin.
 Forward on 1, prep slightly to the left between 1 and 2, and rotate counter-clockwise on 3.

 ### Right

-Used for the right pass outside spin.
+Used it from the right-pass outside spin.
 Forward on 1, prep slightly to the right between 1 and 2, and rotate clockwise on 3.

 ## Handhold configurations